-In this paper, we introduce the framework of structural dynamical causal models (SDCMs), which allows to model the causal semantics of stochastic processes for a large class of continuous dynamical systems by means of a "structured" system of random differential equations of arbitrary order (including zeroth-order).
+In this paper, we introduce the framework of structural dynamical causal models (SDCMs),1 which allows to model the causal semantics of stochastic processes for a large class of continuous dynamical systems by means of a "structured" system of random differential equations of arbitrary order (including zeroth-order).
 One can consider SCMs as special cases of SDCMs that only contain zeroth-order equations.
-The proposed modeling framework enables modeling of stochasticity, time-dependence and causality in a natural way.
-We study the existence and uniqueness of solutions of SDCMs, define an idealized notion of stochastic
+The proposed

-Not to be confused with the dynamic causal models of [30] or the dynamic structural causal models of [61].
-The dynamic causal models of [30] have been developed to infer the causal relations between the activities of different brain regions, where each neuronal state is modeled by a first order differential equation.
+1 Not to be confused with the dynamic causal models of [33] or the dynamic structural causal models of [65].
+The dynamic causal models of [33] have been developed to infer the causal relations between the activities of different brain regions, where each neuronal state is modeled by a first order differential equation.
 These much more restricted models could in principle be represented by SDCMs.
-The dynamic structural causal models of [61] have been developed to model the asymptotic behavior of an ordinary differential equation under non-constant interventions and assume that the asymptotic behavior does not depend on the initial condition.
+The dynamic structural causal models of [65] have been developed to model the asymptotic behavior of an ordinary differential equation under non-constant interventions and assume that the asymptotic behavior does not depend on the initial condition.